VictoSN/resume-website/README.md

 ## Possible Future Upgrades

-1. Mobile/Tablet Support.
+1. Improving the header for mobile.
-2. More details about Projects and educations.
+2. More details about educations section.
-3. Better User Interface.
+3. Add other projects into the website.
+4. Enhancing the UI and UX for a more intuitive experience.